 Cybersecurity will be heavily invested in

 Since remote work will certainly be a part of any company or business after the pandemic, there will be an increase in the need for better cybersecurity in business platforms.
+For instance, companies will want to ensure the security of mobile devices used for work-related activities.
 While business platforms are doing their part to ensure safe and protected use of platforms, companies are still looking into other ways to protect their businesses with cloud security and encryption.

 Company culture will greatly shift